-The language(s) of the document.
-This is the language in which the document has been issued, not the language(s) in which it has been submitted.
-ISO 639-1 codes are used for languages, and they are comma-delimited.
-If not specified, the six official languages of the UN are assumed: Arabic, Chinese, English, French, Russian and Spanish (
+The language(s) of the document in ISO 639-1 codes, comma-delimited.
+The language in which the document has been issued, not the language(s) in which it has been submitted.
+This value defaults to the six official languages of the UN: Arabic, Chinese, English, French, Russian and Spanish (i.e.

 Include table of contents in Word output.
 (The “Table of contents” is always included in HTML output.)